Current and proposed railways of Southeast Asia – every line mapped

-There are some good images at Giant Rail Company Limited, which is the project management company for the Savannakhet to Lao Bao line.
+There are some good images at Giant Rail Company Limited (grcl.asia), which is the project management company for the Savannakhet to Lao Bao line.

 [Projected image of Laos Railways by Giant Rail Company Limited.]

 The website has images of what the stations might look like.
-This includes a Savannakhet that has been transformed from a dusty backwater to a provincial metropolis.
+This includes a Savannakhet that has been transformed from a sleepy provincial city to a provincial metropolis.

 [Bangkok?
 No, the metropolis of Savannakhet.
 Image by GRCL.]

-I say dusty backwater lovingly.
-Savannakhet has a languid charm about it, and if it has some more city amenities and trains to bangkok maybe I will retire here.
+I say dusty sleepy lovingly.
+Savannakhet has a languid charm about it, and if it has some more city amenities and trains to Bangkok maybe I will retire here.
 If it does get trains to the capitals of surrounding countries it would be a good candidate to become the seat of the Greater Mekong Subregion.

 [Colonial remnants in Savannakhet, Laos.]

-A second link to Vietnam is still planned, which runs from Vientiane-Thakhek-Mu Gia.
-In Southern Laos a line has been considered to run to Pakse and on to Veunkham on the Cambodian border (near the 4000 Islands).
+A second link to Vietnam is still planned, which runs from Vientiane to Vung Ang Port.
+In Southern Laos, a line has been considered to run to Pakse and on to Veunkham on the Cambodian border (near the 4000 Islands).

 Another project to watch is the “Boloven Economic Zone” – a Sino-Laos new area in Southern Laos.
 The Bolaven Plateau is to the east of Pakse in Southern Laos.
 The Special Economic Zone will have an area five times the size of Hong Kong and will be built by a Chinese group.
 Mind you, this press release sounds like it’s making stuff up when it says that “with the opening of the old railway and the construction of the international airport, more and more Chinese people are traveling to Laos”.
 Huh?